isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 (Above) An aerial photograph of Pulau Bukom.
 In the background on the left is Pulau Hantu.

 <i>All images by Captured.</i>

+**Zakaria Zainal** is an associate photographer for Captured, a creative agency based in Singapore that specialises in delivering visual-centric narratives.

 <a href="https://nlb-ba-staging.netlify.app/vol-16/issue-3/oct-dec-2020/"><center>Back to Issue</center></a>